-The chart of accounts is a structured list of a legal entity’s general ledger accounts.
+The chart of accounts is a structured list of a legal entity's general ledger accounts.
 The list is used to prepare financial reports for authorities and owners.
-The accounts are grouped into types of accounts and then further aggregated into larger categories.
+The accounts are first grouped into types of accounts and then further aggregated into larger categories.
 At the most general level, the accounts are grouped as revenues and costs (operating accounts), and assets and liabilities (balance accounts).

 A chart of accounts can be shared and used by any legal entity in an organization.
 The chart of accounts that is used by a legal entity is defined on the Ledger page.

 Here are some of the factors that you must consider when you plan the structure of the chart of accounts for your organization:

 - The reporting requirements of the country or region where your organization is based

 - The reporting requirements of your legal entity

 - The degree of specification that is required, both for both external organizations and for your organization

 You create the chart of accounts on the Chart of accounts page.
 You can create main accounts from the Chart of accounts page or the Main accounts page.
 Your main accounts shouldn't use any special characters that are used as delimiters for chart of accounts.
 Otherwise, you might experience instability, or you might always have to use lookups or the dialog box when you enter combinations of accounts and dimensions.
 For more information, see Create a main account.